What is betel nut?

 A deep red or purple smile is a common sight in many parts of Asia and the Pacific.
 But what’s behind it?

 Many people chew betel nut for the energy boost it produces.
 This is likely due to the nut’s natural alkaloids, which release adrenaline.
-It may also result in feelings of euphoria and well being.
+It may also result in feelings of euphoria and well-being.

-Betel nut practices vary widely across regions, but some traditional beliefs hold that it may offer relief for a range of ailments, from dry mouth to digestive problems.
+Some traditional beliefs hold that it may offer relief for a range of ailments, from dry mouth to digestive problems.
 However, the drug has not been well tested in clinical trials, and evidence of any health benefits is limited.

-In the United States, the U.S. Food and Drug Administration (FDA) does not consider betel nut safe for chewing or eating.
-The FDA has an import alert on any products containing betel nut and may prevent travelers from bringing the substance into the country.
+The U.S. Food and Drug Administration (FDA) does not consider betel nut safe for chewing or eating.
+It has placed the nut on its Poisonous Plants Database.
+A

 - reproductive issues, including low birth weight in newborns

 Health organizations and governments around the globe are taking steps to increase awareness of betel nut risks.
 Taiwan has declared an annual “Betel Nut Prevention Day.”
 City officials in Taipei now fine anyone seen spitting betel nut juice and require them to attend withdrawal classes.
 In 2012, the WHO released an action plan designed to reduce betel nut use in the Western Pacific.
 It calls for a combination of the following measures to curb the practice: